Variable FlexOlmo

-I’d had my eye on doing a project with FlexOlmo for a while, and it seemed like a perfect nail.
-The core idea is training specialized experts separately on their own domains, then combining them into an MoE1.
+I’d had my eye on doing a project with Ai2’s FlexOlmo for a while, and it seemed like a perfect nail.
+The core idea of FlexOlmo is to train specialized experts separately on their own domains, then combine them into an MoE1.
 They got good results, and the architecture opens the door to data collaboration.
-Organizations can train experts on private data without surrendering it.
+Organizations can train experts on private data without surrendering it, then combine those experts into a more performant MoE model without leaking sensitive information.
 But training a 4.3B expert isn’t cheap, and in data constrained situations, it doesn’t necessarily make sense to train a model that large.
-If smaller experts work, that lowers the barrier to participation significantly.
+If smaller experts work, that would lower the barrier to participation significantly.

 I pruned the Flex-math-2x7B-1T math expert to three widths: 8192, 5504, and 2048 (down from 11008).
 Since the hidden size of the base model has to stay the same, and I didn’t want to touch the attention heads or number of layers, I shrank the expert MLP layers.
 One thing I’d like to try eventually: pruning different experts by different amounts within the same MoE, with sizing informed by per-expert importance scores rather than arbitrary uniform targets.
 Variable expert sizes make this straightforward.